yelghali/azure-docs/articles/aks/concepts-sustainability-application-platform.md

 - Consider the tradeoff: When Azure needs the capacity back, the VMs get evicted.
 Learn more about the SPOT VM [eviction policy](/azure/virtual-machines/spot-vms#eviction-policy).
 - [Spot node pools limitations](/azure/aks/spot-node-pool#limitations)

+## Right sizing

+Ensuring workloads use all the allocated resources helps deliver a more sustainable workload.
+Oversized services are a common cause of more carbon emissions.

 ### Turn off workloads outside of business hours